 Test the network latency before GA is enabled.

-from a browser.
-The result shows that the browser can access the backend service.
+http://<custom domain name>from a browser.
+The backend service is accessible.
 Refresh the browser multiple times.
 Requests are distributed between ECS01 and ECS02.Run the

-time_total: The total connection time.
-The total connection time refers to the period of time from when the client sends a request to when the client receives the last byte from the backend server.
-Unit: seconds.
+time_starttransfer: The time in seconds from when the client sends a request until it receives the first byte of the response from the backend server.

 Parameter